MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-server-extension.md

 ### Steps

 1. Before you create the Commerce Scale Unit extension, create the CRT extension.
 Commerce Scale Unit APIs should have no logic except logic that calls the CRT with the parameters.
-2. Create a new C\# class library project that uses the Microsoft .NET Framework version netstandard2.0 as the target framework.
+2. Create a new C\# class library project that uses the Microsoft .NET Framework version netstandard 2.0 as the target framework.
 3. In the Commerce Scale Unit extension project, add a reference to your CRT extension library or project.
 This reference lets you call the CRT request and response.
 It also lets you use the entities from the Commerce Scale Unit extension project.
 4. In the Commerce Scale Unit extension project, create a new controller class that extends **NonBindableOperationController** or **CommerceController**.
 The base class depends on your scenario.
 This controller class will contain the method that must be exposed by the Commerce Scale Unit API.
 Inside the controller class, add methods to call the CRT request.